isomerpages/imda-tradetrust/_community/Country Guides/Overview.md

 across the world.</p>
 <p>TradeTrust provides legal validity for electronic negotiable documents
 through compliance to MLETR requirements.</p>
-<p>Instead of contractual rule book, <strong>your TradeTrust-issued electronic documents will be supported by statutory law. </strong>They
+<p>Instead of contractual rule book, your TradeTrust-issued electronic documents
-will be functionally equivalent to their paper versions if the governing law is under one of the statutory laws: Singapore, New York, Delaware and other <a href="https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records/status" rel="noopener noreferrer nofollow" target="_blank">MLETR-compliant jurisdictions</a> including
+will be supported by statutory law.
+When using TradeTrust-issued electronic documents across MLETR-aligned and/or non-MLETR-aligned jurisdiction, it is recommended to expressly choose a governing law and jurisdiction provision for the documents with a MLETR jurisdiction like Singapore, New York, Delaware and other <a href="https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records/status" rel="noopener noreferrer nofollow" target="_blank">MLETR-compliant jurisdictions</a> including
-United Kingdom of Great Britain and Northern Ireland, Bahrain, Papua New Guinea, Belize, Kiribati, Paraguay, the Abu Dhabi Global Markets in the United Arab Emirates</p>
+United Kingdom of Great Britain and Northern Ireland, Bahrain, Papua New Guinea, Belize, Kiribati, Paraguay, the Abu Dhabi Global Markets in the United Arab Emirates.
+Your TradeTrust-issued electronic documents<strong> </strong>will be functionally equivalent to their paper versions.</p>
+<p></p>
+<p>One of the practical pieces of guidance offered to industry practitioners
+in Section 8 of the article is that there aremeasures which can help give parties more certaintywhen using TT eBLs across MLETR-aligned and/or non-MLETR-aligned jurisdictions, such as expressly choosing a governing law and jurisdiction provision for that TTeBL which is an MLETR jurisdiction, which will likely give aparty the ability to enforce any attempt to circumvent thisprovision by way of an anti-suit injunct</p>
+<p></p>
 <p>Using an example of a shipment from a non MLETR-compliant jurisdiction
-like China to Singapore, as long as the TradeTrust-issued electronic Bill of Lading (eBL) by a carrier is governed by a MLETR-compliant jurisdiction such as Singapore, the eBL will be legally valid to facilitate the shipment.</p>
+like China to Singapore, as long as the TradeTrust-issued electronic Bill of Lading (eBL) by carrier is governed by a MLETR-compliant jurisdiction such as Singapore, the eBL will be legally valid to facilitate the shipment.</p>
 <p></p>
 <p></p>